dscho/pagefind-xkcd-demo/content/comics/2006-10-16-string-theory.md

   This works on pretty much every level.
 img: https://imgs.xkcd.com/comics/string_theory.png
 ---
+[Heading above panel:]

-String Theory summarized:
+String theory summarized:

+[Two Cueballs are talking.]

-I just had an awesome idea.
+Cueball: I just had an awesome idea.
 Suppose all matter and energy is made of tiny, vibrating "strings".

-Okay.
+Friend: Okay.
 What would that imply?

-I dunno.
+Cueball: I dunno.